railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 # Level and Map the print bed

-The RailCore has two means of acheiving a first layer that is edge-to-edge flat, smooth as glass, and repeatable: Bed Tramming or Leveling, and the Mesh map correction.
+The RailCore has two means of acheiving a first layer that is edge-to-edge flat, smooth as glass, and repeatable: Bed Leveling, and the Mesh map correction.

 ## Bed Leveling (Tramming)

 The print bed height on a Railcore 300ZL (or ZLT) is controlled by three independent Z motors, which gives precise control over the angle between the bed and the X/Y motion.
 By sampling the height of the bed at multiple points to detect its plane, and making adjustments to each of the three motors, the bed can be brought into physical alignment with the print head and X/Y motion system.
+This is sometimes referred to as "Tramming the bed".

-Performing a Bed Leveling results in a physical adjustment of the bed's *tilt*, but no change to any values, settings, or software state.
+Performing the Bed Leveling cycle results in a physical adjustment of the bed's *tilt*, but no change to any values, settings, or software state.
+This should be done before each print, or any time the Z stepper motors have been powered off.

 ### Procedure for Bed Leveling

 #### G32 / bed.g

-The RRF [`G32](https://duet3d.dozuki.com/Wiki/Gcode#Section_G32_Run_bed_g_macro) simply runs the `bed.g` macro.
-There is nothing more to it.
+The RRF [`G32`](https://duet3d.dozuki.com/Wiki/Gcode#Section_G32_Run_bed_g_macro) simply runs the `bed.g` macro.

 The contents of `bed.g` determine the entire levelling process.
 A typical default might look like this:
 ```